Welcome to today's edition of the Rush 24-7 podcast.

 It really isn't.

-But I guess I share a little frustration with for how many years have I been telling you and you and you know it because you've heard it and you're smart enough to figure it out yourself.
+For how many years have I been telling you, and you, and you know it because you've heard it, you're smart enough to figure it out yourself.

-One of the fundamental parts of Obamacare, one of the things that had to happen for Obamacare to happen is the private in-sector, a private sector insurance market to be wiped out.
+Ever since even before this thing was officially proposed and then passed in Congress and signed into law, one of the fundamental parts of Obamacare, one of the things that had to happen for Obamacare to happen, is the private in sector, the private sector insurance market to be wiped out.

-This has been for me a fundamental point, understood from the get-go, understood by virtue of who's proposing the law.
+This has been, for me, a fundamental point understood from the get-go, understood by virtue of who's proposing the law.

 That means there can't be any private sector alternatives.